repometric/linterhub-cli/docs/hub/.schema/linterhub.error.md

 # Linterhub Error
-This document describes the structure of linterhub error output
+This document describes the structure of linterhub error
 ## Structure
-The problem definition if catch some errors
+The problem definition including code and explandatory text

 |Key|Type|Required|Description|
 |-|:-:|:-:|-|